timmaffett/encrypt/README.md

 -l, --length       The length of the bytes
                    (defaults to "32")

--b, --base         Bytes represented as base 64 or base 16 (Hexdecimal)
+-b, --base         Bytes represented as base 64 or base 16 (Hexadecimal)
                    (defaults to "64")

 -h, --[no-]help    Show this help message